liuyun313/Deep_binning/README.md

 -i: inputfile must be in csv file and the first column is the contigs namelist

--n: number of hidden layers, we recomend to set this value with about the half value of raw feature dimension.
+-n: number of hidden layer's neurons, we recomend to set this value with about the half value of raw feature dimension.
 Take the 136 dimensional 4-mer frequency as an example, values between 40-70 are all ok for -n

 -e: iteration number, 100 or 200